arxaqapi/wg-cookbook/content/recipes/tareks-cake.md

 steps = [
     "Melt the butter and the chocolate",
-    "Mix the sugar, the vanilla sugar and the eggs whith a whip", "Add the melted butter and chocolate mix and stir", "Add the flour",
+    "Mix the sugar, the vanilla sugar and the eggs with a whisk", "Add the melted butter and chocolate mix and stir", "Add the flour",
     "Bake for approx. 20min, at 180°C. The inside should be half-cooked to obtain a nice     melting core."